taycaldwell/riot-api-java/README.md

 ```

 It is important to be aware of your personal rate limit.
-Any method call from the RiotAPI is a request that counts towards your rate limit, with exceptions to the accessors and mutators of region, key, and season.
+Any method call from the RiotAPI is a request that counts towards your rate limit, with exceptions to the accessors/mutators of region, key, and season, as well as any requests regarding static data.
 The below code makes 2 requests; one request for a summoner, and another for ranked stats of a summoner.